Victoria records 16th coronavirus death, bringing national toll to 75

 Victoria has recorded its 16th coronavirus fatality after a man in his 60s died in hospital.

-“I want to express my thoughts and my sympathy to his family,” she told reporters.
+“I want to express my thoughts and my sympathy to his family,” she said.

+His death brought Australia’s national toll from the coronavirus pandemic to 75.

 There are now 1,337 confirmed cases of #COVID-19 in Victoria.
 Sadly, a man in his 60s has died in hospital taking the number of people who died in Victoria from #COVID19 to 16.
 My thoughts are with his family #springst 1/2